mountainray/wearable_computing/CodeBook.md

 14. Drop "meanFreq" and "angle" fields, not in scope
 15. Group by subject_id and activity
 16. Summarize by subject_id and activity, generate mean, this makes wearable_computing_tidy
-17. Write wearable_computing_tidy to .csv file, used row.names = FALSE option
+17. Write wearable_computing_tidy to comma delimited wearable_computing_tidy.txt file, used row.names = FALSE option

 ###Tidy data:  some choices made